Kim Chiu: 2012–present: Movies and critical success

 After the success of her two films, Chiu returned to television in the 2014 period drama, Ikaw Lamang.
 The series co-stars Coco Martin, Julia Montes, Jake Cuenca and KC Concepcion and dealt with social class, politics, and forbidden love.
 It held the first and second place viewer rating in its time slot and was awarded Best Primetime Drama Series at the 28th PMPC Star Awards for Television.
 This followed with the romantic comedy film, Past Tense and a portrayal as Mulan for Walt Disney Asia's 12 Days of Princess campaign.

 In 2015, she appeared as one of five mistresses (alongside veterans Kris Aquino, Claudine Barretto, Iza Calzado) in the high-profile film, Etiquette for Mistresses.
 She recorded the Cebuano songs "Duyog" and "Labyu Langga" for the film's soundtrack.
 She also top-billed in the rom-com, All You Need Is Pag-Ibig, which is Star Cinema's official entry to the 2015 MMFF.

-In 2016, she starred on the hit Philippine romantic drama, The Story of Us.
+In 2016, she starred on the hit romantic drama The Story of Us.
 Her performance as Tin Manalo gave her another Best Actress Awards from 6th EdukCircle Awards, 6th OFW Parangal Awards and Guillermo Mendoza.
 Also, on the last quarter of 2016, Kimerald loveteam was announced to set back on television via a triathlon soap opera television series Ikaw Lang ang Iibigin for the celebration of their 10th anniversary in show business.

 In May 2017, Ikaw Lang ang Iibigin premiered on ABS-CBN's PrimeTanghali noontime block replacing Langit Lupa.
 The show debuted at Number 1 in its time slot, and consistently ranked ahead of its competition during its nine-month run.